Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Research Goal and Methods

 \subsection{Threat Model}

-We define the reasons why an ``attacker'' may want to leverage adversarial prompts in a peer-review context.
-We envision a scenario in which a paper is to be submitted to a peer-reviewed venue.
+We define the reasons why an ``attacker'' may leverage adversarial prompts in a peer-review context.\footnote{Our threat model was derived after extensive discussions among the authors---some of which have decades of experience in peer-reviewed venues (journals and conferences) and security research.
+We further discuss the realism of our threat model in §\ref{ssec:considerations}.} We envision a scenario in which a paper is to be submitted to a peer-reviewed venue.
 Within this setting, we identify three use cases: \begin{itemize}[leftmargin=*] \item \textbf{\texttt{Ignore.}} In this case, the venue explicitly forbids the usage of LLM for peer-reviewing.
 However, the author may suspect that the venue has ``honest-but-lazy'' reviewers who use LLMs for their reviewing duties.
 To prevent this, the author employs adversarial prompts, e.g., to induce the LLM to refuse providing a meaningful review.
 The expectation is that the reviewer reconsiders the idea of using the LLM for reviewing (which would violate the venue's policies).

 \item \textbf{\texttt{Detect.}} In this case, there is no specific policy on the usage of LLM for peer-reviewing.
 The (honest) author seeks to design an adversarial prompt that enables the detection of whether submitted reviews were generated by processing the paper’s PDF with an LLM.\footnote{Indeed, detecting if an output has been LLM-generated or not \textit{with certainty} is a hard problem, due to the risk of false positives (see §\ref{ssec:llmscience}). } This can be used to, e.g., prove that a reviewer may have violated reviewing guidelines (if the usage of LLM is explicitly forbidden), potentially disqualifying the reviewer.
 Regardless, the adversarial prompt must induce the LLM to { \textit{(i)}}~allow detection of LLM usage by the authors, as well as { \textit{(ii)}}~not make the reviewer suspicious, which would lead to manual sanitization.